Skyscanner/backpack-ios/UNRELEASED.md

 > Place your changes below this line.

+**Added:**

+- Backpack/ProgressBar:
+  - Added `bar` variant with square corners for use in full-screen cases.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).